cashburn/cashburn-starter-tf/README.md

    2. `storage_account_name` - The Storage Account you would like to use for storing the tfstate.
    3. `container_name` - The container inside the Storage Account you would like to use for storing the tfstate.
    4. `key` - The full name + environment of your application tfstate fiile, as you would like it to be stored in Azure Blob Storage.
-2. Add/remove other terraform backend environment files to `/infra/env/` if you would like (ex. `backend.stage.config`)
+2. Add/remove other terraform backend environment files in `/infra/env/` if you would like (ex. `backend.stage.config`)
 3. Configure `/infra/env/*.tfvars` to the names you want for your project.

 `project_name` and `env` will be concatenated (dash-separated) to create an overall env-specific application name.
 (Ex. "cashburn-starter-tf-dev", "cashburn-starter-tf-prod", etc.)